Kebyart, extreme synchronization

 What are your musical references?

-And you are inspired by the same idea?
+And are you inspired by the same idea?

 And in Barcelona?